hzeller/rpi-rgb-led-matrix/README.md

   - `--led-gpio-mapping=adafruit-hat` The Adafruit HAT/Bonnet, that uses this library or
   - `--led-gpio-mapping=adafruit-hat-pwm` Adafruit HAT with the anti-flicker hardware mod [described below](#improving-flicker).

+Learn more about the mappings in the [wiring documentation](wiring.md#alternative-hardware-mappings).

 #### GPIO speed

 ```